Computed Tomography (CT) - Abdomen and Pelvis

 When the examination is completed, you will be asked to wait until the technologist verifies that the images are of high enough quality for accurate interpretation.

 The CT examination is usually completed within a few minutes.
-However, if you are required to drink oral contrast you will be asked to arrive approximately two hours prior to your scan time.
+However, if you are required to drink oral contrast you will be asked to arrive approximately two hours prior to your scan time or begin drinking the contrast at home prior to arriving.

 What will I experience during and after the procedure?